3ofcoins/jetpack/README.md

 where `$ext_if` is your external network interface.
 A more sopihisticated setup can be desired to limit containers' connectivity.
-In the long run, JetPack will probably manage its own `pf` anchor.
+In the long run, Jetpack will probably manage its own `pf` anchor.

-Currently, JetPack copies `/etc/resolv.conf` file from host to containers.
+Currently, Jetpack copies `/etc/resolv.conf` file from host to containers.
 In future, it will be possible to configure custom DNS servers (like a local unbound or dnsmasq).

-### Using JetPack
+### Using Jetpack

 Run `jetpack` without any arguments to see available commands.